 Many of our clients note being incapable of committing to recovery in a treatment center that “invisibilizes” their gender or sexuality.
 This common occurrence leaves treatment centers with the challenge of having their clients without the adequate care every client deserves.

-In the last part of our LGBTQ presentations, we go over what it means to be a good ally to the LGBTQ community.
+In this part of our LGBTQ presentations, we go over what it means to be a good ally to the LGBTQ community.
 An ally is someone who is in alliance with any marginalized group of people.
 Learning how to be a good ally means educating ourselves.
 More LGBTQ people are wanting to live their life not through the escapism that drug and alcohol addiction provides, but publicly and comfortably without the shame or discrimination that they have internalized for most of their lives.
-It is our goal to help treatment providers be able to be engaged with their clients about their gender identity and sexuality, ensuring that their time in treatment helps them to process any part of their addiction that relates to these core aspects of their lives.
+It is our goal to help treatment providers be able to be engaged with their clients about their gender identity and sexual orientation, ensuring that their time in treatment helps them to process any part of their addiction that relates to these core aspects of their lives.

 We are excited to provide your treatment center with tips and tools with our LGBTQ presentations that will help you to be respectful and healing, instead of hurtful, to clients and individuals who face much discrimination in their daily lives.
 Together we can build a more kind and supportive space for the LGBTQ community in recovery – and the world.